Skip to main content

 “Compensation or gain” includes salaries, commissions, other incentives, or any combination of these types of payments.

-MLO Registration
+MLO registration

 An MLO must be federally registered if the individual is an employee of a depository institution, an employee of any subsidiary owned and controlled by a depository institution and regulated by a federal banking agency, or an employee of an institution regulated by the FCA.